Nick-Henderson/predicting-diabetes-rates/README.md

 In the modeling phase, I found that a poisson regression was the best model for this dataset.
 This makes sense given that I was predicting a proportion.
 I found that more complex models like random forest, ridge, and lasso did not perform substantially better than the regression on this dataset.

 By iterating through all features and adding the best features to the model one-by-one, I was able to determine the most useful features in predicting diabetes rates.
-I was surprised to find that physical inactivity - not obesity - was the most importand factor, and even more surprised to find that percent unemployment was ahead of obesity as well.
+I was surprised to find that physical inactivity - not obesity - was the most important factor, and even more surprised to find that percent unemployment was ahead of obesity as well.

 Interestingly, per capita income was only 7th most important, while unemployment was 2nd, implying that your diabetes risk is affected more by having a job at all than by making a lot of money.